dneimke/weather-wizard/README.md

 Custom instructions can be tailored to specific scenarios, such as deployment patterns for Azure resources or Flutter patterns.
 This ensures that the code follows best practices for these scenarios, making it more robust and reliable.

 - **Deployment Patterns for Azure Resources**: Custom instructions can guide developers on how to structure and deploy resources on Azure, ensuring that the deployment process is smooth and follows best practices.
-- **Flutter Patterns**: Custom instructions can provide guidelines on how to structure Flutter applications, ensuring that the code is modular, maintainable, and follows best practices for Flutter development.
+- **Provide guidance on front-end Patterns**: Custom instructions can provide guidelines on how to structure Flutter applications, ensuring that the code is modular, maintainable, and follows best practices for Flutter development.

 ## License